 Can You Rent Cabins in Joshua Tree?

 You can’t rent cabins in the park proper.
-They do have 500 camp spots, but not structures for rent.
+They do have over 400 camp spots, but not structures for rent.
 But there are a lot of Airbnbs for rent around Joshua Tree and Yucca Valley.
 Check out this list of cute and quirky Joshua Tree cabin rentals or this additional list of Joshua Tree glamping trailers, RVs and tents.
+Or use this guide for camping in Joshua Tree.

 Top Things to Do in Joshua Tree in One Day